ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ### Create docker-compose.yml file

 This is a crucial step with all the settings.
-Check out that all needed iamges are present there: nifi,kafka,zookeeper,elastichsearch and kibana, environment variables, spinning up ordering, volumes, exposed ports,...
+Check out that all needed images are present in this yml file: nifi,kafka,zookeeper,elastichsearch and kibana, environment variables, spinning up ordering, volumes, exposed ports,...

 [docker-compose.yml](/scripts/docker-compose.yml)

+In order to create it, use an editor like nano and paste the contents of docker-compose.yml.
+The default path that you will create is /home/username, for example /home/alvarojimenezortiz/docker-compose.yml

 ### Create a Docker network